Physical Therapy for Athletes

 - Deep-Tissue Massage– Targets deeper tissues in order to improve tissue extensibility, increase circulation, reduce muscle spasms, and decrease pain.

-Physical Therapists in Shreveport, Bossier City & Minden, LA
+Sports Rehabilitation in Shreveport, Bossier City & Minden, LA

 At Brewer Physical Therapy in Shreveport, Bossier City, and Minden, Louisiana, we have helped patients with all kinds of sports injuries, and we would love to help you, too.
 For more information about sports injury rehabilitation or to schedule an appointment, call our Shreveport location at (318) 222-8892, our Bossier City location at (318) 747-8892, or our Minden location at (318) 639-9536.
 You can also schedule your appointment now.